 I had a hard time getting tickets to this game because the Rockies tried to keep Cubs fans away.
 In the spring, when tickets from all other games were released, these were only available as part of a package.
 I waited and waited and was finally able to buy just two tickets to this game.

-Sally has a cold, and this day was damp and cold, so she decided it would be smarter not to go.
+My wife has a cold, and this day was damp and cold, so she decided it would be smarter not to go.
 I headed to Denver by myself and, after driving around the neighborhood for half an hour, found a parking spot in an untended lot two blocks from the stadium for $20.
 I toured the National Ballpark Museum.
 It was still two hours before game time, but one gate was open so fans could get in to watch Cubs batting practice.

 After wandering around inside the stadium, I bought a Polish sausage and a bag of peanuts and found my seat.
 It was in the upper deck just beyond third base.